bruab/bruab.github.io/_posts/someone-will-hate-it/2021-12-13-too-many-notes.md

 title: '"Too many notes"'
 date: 2021-12-13
 permalink: /too-many-notes/
-categories: ["Someone will hate it"]
+categories: ["Someone Will Hate It"]
 ---

 Imagine being so gifted that at only six years old, you suit up in your fanciest wig and breeches to perform for the imperial court in Vienna.